Alexander Archipenko: Public collections

 Archipenko's 14.5 ft tall cubist statue of King Solomon is installed at the University of Pennsylvania campus.
 Archipenko began work on a smaller prototype of the statue in 1964, but died before the work was finished, leaving his wife to oversee its completion.
 The full-sized statue was completed in 1968 and was donated to the university in 1985.

+Commemoration and Legacy

+During his lifetime Arkhipenko maintained close ties with the Ukrainian community in the USA, participating in the creation of monuments to Shevchenko, Frank and Prince Volodymyr on American soil.

+A street in the Obolonskyi District of Kyiv and a street in the Sofiivka area of Lviv are named in his honour.

+On May 30, 2017, Ukraine celebrated the 130 years since the birth of Oleksandr Arkhipenko.

+On November 9, 2017, the National Bank of Ukraine circulated a 2-hryvnia commemorative coin dedicated to the artist.
+His portrait is depicted on the reverse of the coin.